Krishawn Hogan: Carolina Panthers

 On July 28, 2021, Hogan signed a one-year deal with the Carolina Panthers.
 He was waived on August 23, 2021.

 Montreal Alouettes

 Hogan signed with the Montreal Alouettes of the Canadian Football League on January 25, 2022.
 He was released on June 4, 2022.

-Career statistics
+NFL career statistics

 Personal life

 After departing Walsh University and before joining Marian University, Hogan worked as a janitor.
 He is the father of one child.